keiserjb/media_watermark/README.txt

 1. This module REQUIRES media module.

-2. Copy this media_watermark/ directory to your sites/SITENAME/modules directory.
+2. Copy this media_watermark/ directory to sites/SITENAME/modules directory.

 3. Enable the module and configure admin/config/media/watermark.